 God: The Answer to Heart Health

 But more than just answering our prayers, God cares about the health of our hearts in the process.
-He knows our willingness to push through trials and hardship but calls us to rest in Him, His timing, and His ways.
+He knows our willingness to push through trials and hardship but calls us to rest in Him, His timing and His ways.

-The one dwelling within has a clear view of the areas in the heart where doubt resides and He has an overwhelming desire for us to enter into every promise He has for us with a free heart that does not judge the weak places within as greater than the power and possibilities of God.
-Instead He desires we see His power to not only bring about His promises around us, but to marvel at His transformative ability within as He dismantles strongholds in our thinking, equips us for the greater, and finishes what He's started.
+The One dwelling within has a clear view of the areas in the heart where doubt resides, and He has an overwhelming desire for us to enter into every promise He has for us with a free heart that does not judge the weak places within as greater than the power and possibilities of God.
+Instead, He desires we see His power to not only bring about His promises around us, but to marvel at His transformative ability within as He dismantles strongholds in our thinking, equips us for the greater and finishes what He's started.

 It's in this place that the Spirit of God urges us to fully accept what's been done to allow us to run into breakthrough, fully free of the weight we've grown comfortable carrying for so long.

-In His kindness, He desires to free us from our penchant for self-imposed time-outs when we've messed up and feel we need to try and distance ourselves from God in a kind of self-punishment.
+In His kindness, He desires to free us from our penchant for self-imposed timeouts when we've messed up and feel we need to distance ourselves from God in a kind of self-punishment.
 He calls to us to stop the flurry of activity as we try to earn enough badges and points to justify an answer from Him.
 He wants us to know that attempts to fix a smile on our faces and ignore the pain or even being stoic and unfeeling under a façade of composure and what we deem as good or worthwhile behavior doesn't hasten the day of breakthrough for us.